Mohammed-yousufM/online-exam-template/README.md

 # Online Exam Template With ReactJS

-For Demo, Clone the repo, CD into the folder, npm start
+For Demo, Clone the repo, CD into the folder, npm install and npm start.

 ### Before you use this app: